Three-body bound states of two bosons and one impurity in one dimension: The effects of three-body interaction

-It has been discussed in the end of section \ref{secMM} that the covariance of the Schr\"odinger (\ref{eqHamiltonian2D}) results in the property that the structure of the spectrum relies only on the ratio $M/m$ and $d/g$.
-However, effective three-body attractions break this covariance and may cause significant consequences \cite{Nishida2018,Sekino2018,Guijarro2018,Cheiney2018}.
-The three-body zero-range attractive interaction can be introduced by adding a three-body interaction term $\hat{H}^{(3)} = t_0 \delta(x_3-x_1/2-x_2/2)\delta(x_1-x_2)$ in (\ref{eqHamiltonian}), and the corresponding term added to the Schr\"odinger (\ref{eqHamiltonian2D}) is
+It has been discussed in the end of section \ref{secMM} that the scaling property of the Schr\"odinger equation (\ref{eqHamiltonian2D}) results in the structure of the spectra relying only on $M/m$ and $d/g$.
+However, the three-body attraction breakes this scaling property and may cause significant consequences \cite{Nishida2018,Sekino2018,Guijarro2018,Cheiney2018}.
+The three-body zero-range interaction can be introduced by adding the term $\hat{H}^{(3)} = t_0 \delta(x_3-x_1/2-x_2/2)\delta(x_1-x_2)$ in (\ref{eqHamiltonian}), which corresponds to adding the term